sonyahack1/HackTheBox/HTB_Support_Windows/HTB_Support_Windows_10.08.2025.md

 > via the `MS-DRSR` replication protocol which is used to replicate data between `Domain Controllers` using the `DCSync` technique.

 ---
+> [!IMPORTANT]

-`Note`: `DCSync` - This is a technique where an attacker with DS-Replication-Get-Changes, DS-Replication-Get-Changes-All replication rights calls a special DrsGetNCChanges function in the MS-DRSR (DRSUAPI) protocol and requests replication data from a domain controller.
+`DCSync` - This is a technique where an attacker with DS-Replication-Get-Changes, DS-Replication-Get-Changes-All replication rights calls a special DrsGetNCChanges function in the MS-DRSR (DRSUAPI) protocol and requests replication data from a domain controller.
 The domain controller trusts the attacker with these privileges and returns the requested data.